Draupnir bot

 Once the management room is created and Draupnir is aware of it, you need to initialize the bot itself.

-- Once the management room is set (see above), invite
+1. Once the management room is set (see above), invite @draupnir:your-server.com into it

 III.
 Configure Policy Lists¶

-One of the killer features of Draupnir is to use shared moderation policies, that save your time, effort, and sanity by using already prepared and community-vetted lists.
+One of the Draupnir’s killer features is shared moderation policies.
+These are community-vetted and help you to save your time, effort, and sanity.

-However, in this guide we mention only mandatory policy lists curated by Muninn Hall community, that is organized of well-known and trusted community moderators, developers of the moderation bots (including Draupnir), and even Matrix protocol developers.
+Based on our experience, Draupnir developers’ recommendations, and community moderators’ feedback, below we introduce you mandatory ones, curated by Muninn Hall community.
+This community consists of well-known and trusted community moderators, developers of the moderation bots (including Draupnir), and Matrix protocol developers too.

 !draupnir watch #community-moderation-effort-bl:neko.dev